adamkski/hockey-pool/README.md

 Looking at the average points per playoffs across all players, experience in terms of previous playoffs looks linearly associated to points, with some substantial variability.
-This may be because players with seven years of playoffs in 2018 are much rarer than rookie players overall.
+This may be because players with seven years of playoffs from 2011 to 2018 are much rarer than rookie players overall.

 We can try and regress points on past playoffs to see how well our predictions fit.